Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 3. Concluding Remarks

-What eventually shaped up to be an elaborate video series on Shoreline Detection and Monitoring actually began as a learning endeavor a couple of years ago.
-Having set out to write this post then, I put the assignment on hold due to lack of meaningful output and storyline, other projects taking centerstage, among a myriad of other reasons.
-Only around four months ago (~February 2024), after weeks of scouring learning resources online, did I finally feel confident in my ability to weave a compelling narrative on the topic of Shoreline monitoring, delineation and analysis.
+What eventually evolved into an elaborate video series on Shoreline Detection and Monitoring actually began as a learning endeavor a couple of years ago.
+I had set out to write this post back then, but paused the assignment due to a lack of meaningful output, an unclear storyline, other projects taking priority, and a host of smaller reasons.
+Only about four months ago (~February 2024), after weeks of exploring learning resources online, did I finally feel confident enough to weave a compelling narrative on the topic of shoreline monitoring, delineation and analysis.

-That being said, I regret not being able to make the erosion/accretion analysis across two or more timelines directly comparable - to make this possible, I would have had to factor in Tidal trends i.e. select datasets from different timelines that are undergoing the same/similar type of tidal activity during the moment of acquisition.
-This is an aspect that I've ignored in my demonstrations - I have just randomly selected Satellite Imagery datasets six months or a year apart across the workflows.
+That said, I do regret not being able to make the erosion/accretion analysis across multiple timelines directly comparable.
+To achieve that, I would have had to factor in tidal conditions—i.e., select imagery captured during the same or similar tidal phase across different datasets.
+This is an aspect I did not account for in my demonstrations; instead, I simply selected satellite imagery that was six months or a year apart.

-Also, I do realize that it is taking me longer (six months!) to come up with new content, but I certainly find the output to be richer and more in-depth, qualitatively speaking.
-Also, It has just dawned on me that I have added ONE MORE post related to Water research😮- this was not exactly intentional as my thoughts were only devoted to adding a post in the Remote Sensing category of this website as it had been quite sometime since I did my last OSINT work in this space - but I guess it was destiny that I ended up interfacing with Water, just like a Shoreline does😊!
+I also realize it is taking me longer (six months!) to produce new content, but I find the output richer and far more in-depth, qualitatively speaking.
+And it dawned on me only recently that I’ve added YET ANOTHER post related to Water research 😮.
+This was not intentional—my aim was simply to add a Remote Sensing post since it had been a while since my last OSINT project in this area—but perhaps it was destiny that I ended up interfacing with Water, just as a shoreline inevitably does 😊.

-I also feel happy and fulfilled that my work is being accessed and appreciated by students, researchers and enthusiasts around the world and I do try to address all queries shared with me over email, YouTube as soon as possible/as soon as it comes to my attention.
-Climate Change and Earth Observation are macro-level Operations problems that are close to my heart and I'll be delighted to collaborate with individuals and institutes who are trying to remedy human interactions with nature before it is too late.
+I feel happy and fulfilled that my work is being accessed and appreciated by students, researchers and enthusiasts around the world.
+I do try to respond to all queries—whether over email or YouTube—as soon as possible.
+Climate Change and Earth Observation are macro-level Operations problems that are close to my heart, and I would be delighted to collaborate with individuals and institutions working to improve human–nature interactions before it is too late.

 Regards,